turbot/guardrails-docs/docs/reference/glossary/index.md

 **Guardrails Console:** The user interface (UI) of Guardrails.
 Enables users to adust Policy Settings, manage Resources, and view Alerts.
 The console is the visible representation of a Workspace.

-**Guardrails Hub:** The central repository for Mods and Policy Packs.
+**Guardrails Hub:** The [central repository](https://hub.guardrails.turbot.com/) for Mods and Policy Packs.

 **Hierarchy:** The structured arrangement of Resources, Folders, and Policies within a Workspace.
 It includes:

-- **Resource Hierarchy:** Organizes Resources into a multi-level structure with Turbot Root at the top, followed by Folders and individual Resources.
+- **Resource Hierarchy:** Organizes Resources into a [multi-level structure](https://turbot.com/guardrails/docs/concepts/resources/hierarchy) with Turbot Root at the top, followed by Folders and individual Resources.

 - **Policy Hierarchy:** Policies set at higher levels are inherited by lower levels, ensuring consistent enforcement.
-This hierarchical structure enables efficient management, reporting, and enforcement across different organizational levels.
+This [hierarchical structure](https://turbot.com/guardrails/docs/concepts/policies/hierarchy) enables efficient management, reporting, and enforcement across different organizational levels.

 **Hive:** Often referred to as the Turbot Guardrails Database.
-The physical data storage and caching resources used in Turbot Guardrails Enterprise.
+The [physical data storage and caching resources](https://turbot.com/guardrails/docs/enterprise/architecture#hives) used in Turbot Guardrails Enterprise.
 Hives are deployed and managed via the Turbot Guardrails Enterprise Database (TED) product in the AWS Service Catalog.

-**Mod:** A package of all the Resource, Policy and Control types related to a single cloud platform service.
+**Mod:** A [package](https://hub.guardrails.turbot.com/#mods) of all the Resource, Policy and Control types related to a single cloud platform service.
 Installing the Mod for a cloud service (e.g. `aws-s3`) installs Controls and starts the discovery process for all Resource types described in the Mod.

 **Notifications:** The delivery mechanism for Alerts and other important messages to users or systems outside the Guardrails console.
 Notifications can be sent via  email, Slack, Microsoft Teams, or HTTP endpoints.

-**Permissions:** A mechanism to govern the Actions that users or groups can perform on Resources.
+**Permissions:** A [mechanism](https://turbot.com/guardrails/docs/concepts/iam/permissions#permissions) to govern the Actions that users or groups can perform on Resources.
 They are managed using Policies and can be granted at various levels, such as Account, Folder, or Resource.
 Permissions ensure that users have the appropriate access to perform their roles while maintaining security and compliance.
 Note that permissions in connected systems (e.g., AWS) are governed by mechanisms such as cross-role trust and IAM policies.

-**Permission levels:** Predefined sets of Permissions that can be assigned to users or groups.
+**Permission levels:** Predefined [sets of Permissions](https://turbot.com/guardrails/docs/concepts/iam/permissions#permissions) that can be assigned to users or groups.
 Each level encompasses a specific scope of Actions, ranging from read-only access to full administrative control.
-Common levels include:

-- **Metadata:** Read-only access to metadata properties.

-- **ReadOnly:** Read-only access to data within resources.

-- **Operator:** Ability to perform medium to low-risk changes.

-- **Admin:** Ability to perform high to medium-risk changes.

-- **Owner:** Full control, including managing permissions and making high-risk changes.

-- **SuperUser:** Unlimited access to all services, bypassing preventative controls.

-**Policy:** A declaration of the desired state or behavior of a resource.
+**Policy:** A [declaration](https://turbot.com/guardrails/docs/concepts/policies) of the desired state or behavior of a resource.
 Policies are used to enforce compliance, manage configurations, and ensure security across cloud environments.
 They are implemented by means of Policy Settings, Policy Values, and Policy Types.
 Policies can be static or calculated based on real-time data and context.

 **Policy Exception:** A mechanism to override a required Policy Setting on a Resource at a lower level in the Policy Hierarchy.
 Exceptions can be implemented using static or calculated Policy Settings.

-**Policy Pack:** A group of related Policies that can attach to Resources in the Hierarchy.
+**Policy Pack:** A group of [related Policies](https://hub.guardrails.turbot.com/policy-packs) that can attach to Resources in the Hierarchy.
 Discoverable in the Guardrails Hub, installable via Terraform.
 Formerly called Smart Folder.

-**Policy Setting:** An assertion about desired state or behavior.
-Policy Settings dictate the behavior Controls.
+**Policy Setting:** An [assertion about desired state or behavior](https://turbot.com/guardrails/docs/concepts/policies/values-settings#policy-settings).
+Policy Settings dictate the behavior of Controls.
 A Policy Setting is an instance of a Policy Type.
 A Policy Settings is created and managed by a person (versus a Policy Value which is created and managed by Guardrails).
 The three kinds of Actions dictated by a Policy Setting are:

 - **Skip:** Tells Guardrails that a particular Control should not be evaluated for a Resource, and no Action taken.
 When a policy is set to `skip` it instructs Guardrails to ignore the Control for that Resource.